THM-Health/PILOS/docs/docs/administration/07-advanced/04-migrate-greenlight.md

+---
+title: Migrate from Greenlight v2
-# Migrate from Greenlight v2 to PILOS
+description: Step by step guide to migrate from Greenlight v2 to PILOS
+---

 PILOS provides an easy to use command to import all greenlight users (incl. ldap), rooms and shared accesses.